rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export { sequelize };
 {{< /highlight >}}

+*Note: To access the environment variables in your source code, install and add the {{% a_blank "dotenv package" "https://github.com/motdotla/dotenv" %}} as described in this [setup tutorial](https://www.robinwieruch.de/minimal-node-js-babel-setup/).*

 In the same file, you can physically associate all your models with each other to expose them to your application as data access layer (models) for the database.

 {{< highlight javascript "hl_lines=12 13 14 15 17 18 19 20 21 25" >}}